masai-school/full-stack-dev-1908/course/week_6/day_3/coding_1.md

 Integer `font-size` - font of the header

 It will have the following methods/functions inside it:
-1. displayDetails: return all the information in a formatted way in console
+1. `displayDetails`: return all the information in a formatted way in console
-2. render: return a div with an h1 tag along with the name inside it.
+2. `render`: return a div with an h1 tag along with the name inside it.
 You should also style the font color with the color variable in the class

 ### FSD W6.3.1.A.2:
 To the same class above: